 A 529 College Savings Plan is a popular tax-advantaged way parents and grandparents can invest in a child’s education.
 It’s a great way to help students avoid loans that leave them starting adult life off in the red.
 The money can be used exclusively for qualifying education expenses, including tuition, books, supplies, and room and board, for a university education, accredited vocational training, or K-12 private school education.

 With 529 plans, the IRS doesn’t set annual contribution limits, but rules vary by plan and by state, so you’ll need to do your research.
 Individual plans may set contribution limits, but the limit is typically high.
 Keep in mind that, for tax purposes, contributions are considered gifts that qualify for the annual gift tax exclusion.
-For 2021, and the previous few years, the limit is $15,000 per individual contributor, per child.
+In 2022 the limit increased to $16,000 per individual contributor, per child.
 You also have the option to treat the contribution as if it were spread over a five-year period, and in 2021 may contribute up to $75,000, using a tax planning strategy known as superfunding.
 This only scratches the surface of what’s possible and what you should know, so we encourage you to work with a qualified tax advisor to determine the most tax-advantaged ways to give.

 Rest assured that you retain control of the investment decisions in the account.
 You can set up a separate plan for each grandchild, keeping in mind that the funds are transferable to another beneficiary within your family if that child doesn’t have use for it.
 And if your grandchildren don’t use the money or you need it back for some reason, you have the option to reclaim it by paying a 10% penalty and taxes on any earnings.